Parameters¶

 API Parameters

-To determine availability of a parameter for a specific community and Temporal level please refer to the POWER Parameter Dictionary on the POWER Homepage.
+To determine availability of a parameter for a specific community and Temporal level please refer to the POWER Parameter Dictionary.

 Naming Convention¶